 Vernazza also has the Doria castle, which its remains on the old wall protected the village from pirates.
 Vernazza has the only natural harbor in Cinque Terre, with a spit of sand that locals would consider a beach and a gorgeous waterfront piazza.

-Corniglia is the only Cinque Terre village that is not reachable by boat as it sits comfortable on a steep cliff, surrounded by vineyards.
+Corniglia is the only Cinque Terre village that is not reachable by boat as it sits comfortably on a steep cliff, surrounded by vineyards.
 The Baroque-styled Church of San Pietro and the ruins of a Genoise fortification located on the cliff are the sights not to be missed.

 We somehow got lost along the way, and ironically even the GPS couldn’t figure where we were.
 A few meters more and we stumbled upon a road sign – ROAD CLOSED.
 The road to Vernazza was under construction.